 High-alpine and expedition level gear.
 Built with storm-level protection to withstand sustained downpours and high winds.
 These will give you guaranteed protection under pressure.

-In each case these comprise a DWR face fabric with waterproof/breathable membrane backer (such as Gore-Tex) with the main difference occurring in the liner or innermost layer.
+In each case, these comprise a DWR face fabric with a waterproof/breathable membrane backer (such as Gore-Tex) with the main difference occurring in the liner or innermost layer.
 Here’s a quick guide to understanding the pros and cons of each type:

 Click this link to view all of our 2-Layer garments.

-A DWR coated face fabric laminated to a micro-porous membrane backer with a printed or sprayed on partial protective layer (in place of a separate fabric liner) to guard the waterproof membrane from becoming clogged with dirt and grease.
+A DWR coated face fabric laminated to a micro-porous membrane backer with a printed or sprayed on partial protective layer (in place of a separate fabric liner) to guard the waterproof membrane against becoming clogged with dirt and grease.
 This provides the wearer with a lightweight and highly packable design and forms the standard waterproof construction for everyday use with a great level of waterproof-breathable protection.
-The downside is that the added layer reduces the membrane’s breathability and can be less durable due to the lack of a separate fabric liner.
+The downside is that the added layer reduces the membrane’s breathability and can decrease durability due to the lack of a separate fabric liner.

 Click this link to view all of our 2.5-Layer garments.